Toric geometry and integral affine structures in non-archimedean mirror symmetry: Degeneration of quintic 3-folds

 As discussed in the introduction, given a maximally degenerate family $X=(X_t)_{t \in \D^*}$ of Calabi--Yau varieties, Kontsevich and Soibelman predict that the base $S$ of the conjectural SYZ fibration $\rho_t: X_t \rightarrow S$ matches the essential skeleton of $X$.
 The SYZ fibration induces an integral affine structure (with singularities) on the base $S$, which is relevant to the reconstruction of the mirror family; in the non-archimedean interpretation of mirror symmetry of \cite{KontsevichSoibelman} such structure is induced by Berkovich retractions $X^{\an} \rightarrow \Sk(X)$.

-The results in \cite{NXY} and in \cref{Section toric thm} can be used to construct non-archimedean retractions and integral affine structures on $\Sk(X)$, using minimal models of $X$.
-As quintic Calabi--Yau hypersurfaces, and in particular Fermat type quintics, have played a key role in the development of mirror symmetry, it is natural to apply and test the non-archimedean approach on this family.
-In this section we prove \cref{intro:main quintic}; this yields an integral affine structure which is compatible with the existing literature in mirror symmetry (see \cref{rem comp Gross}, \cref{rem:comparison} and \cref{subsec:comparison}).
+The results in \cite{NXY} and in \cref{Section toric thm} can be used to construct non-archimedean retractions and integral affine structures on $\Sk(X)$, using good minimal dlt models of $X$.
+As quintic Calabi--Yau hypersurfaces have played a key role in the development of mirror symmetry, it is natural to apply and test the non-archimedean approach to this family.
+More precisely, let with $F_5$ a generic homogeneous polynomial of degree $5$.
+We endow $\Sk(X) \simeq \mathbb{S}^3$ with the simplicial structure induced by the identification with the dual complex of $\X_k$, with $\cX$ being the closure of $X$ in $\CP^4_R$.
+In this section we prove